-The mid-term laboratory exams I and II will primarily be testing material relevant to Laboratory Reports#1-3 and #4-6, respectively.
+The mid-term laboratory exams I and II will primarily be testing material relevant to Laboratory Reports#1-3 and #5-6, respectively.
 Testable material will also include concepts presented on the corresponding preparatory exercises.
 There will be NO final examination in ATMS 111.
-Instead, the final exam period will be used as a debrief session to review course material from a "big picture" perspective.
+Instead, the final exam period will be used for taking the second mid-term laboratory exam.